stevemclaugh/HILT-Audio-ML/Day_1/Session_1.3.md

 librosa.load(wav_pathname, sr=44100)
 ```

-Or disable resampling to go with the original rate:
+Or disable resampling and go with the original sample rate:

 ```
 librosa.load(wav_pathname, sr=None)
 ```

-Now let's flip it an reverse it.
+Now let's flip it and reverse it.
 In Python, we can easily reverse the order of a list called `xyz` with the bracket notation `xyz[::-1]`.

 ```
 librosa.output.write_wav('Reverse_Creeley_The-Warning_61.wav', sample_array[::-1], sample_rate)